 The movie was entirely filmed in Idaho and released at Sundance in 2004.
 It was received so well by audiences that it almost made the top 10 on Bravo’s list of the top 100 funniest movies of all time.
 Jared Hess, who both co-wrote and directed the film, probably didn’t imagine the enormous amount of success this strange little movie would see.

-The cult classic turned into an uber-successful franchise with 10 movies total, including the latest film: Episode IX, which came out this year.
-The original film won an impressive 6 Academy Awards, including the awards for Best Visual Effects, Best Film Editing and Best Music/Original Score.
+The cult classic turned into an uber-successful franchise with many episodes.
+The original film won an impressive 6 Academy Awards, including the awards for Best Visual Effects, Best Film Editing, and Best Music/Original Score.
 George Lucas was also responsible for bringing the world the amazing Indiana Jones franchise — thank you, George!
 He ended up selling Lucasfilm to the Walt Disney Company in 2012.

 The Hills Have Eyes